blrobin2/blrobin2.github.io/_posts/2023-12-01-monsters-crash-the-pajama-party.md

 letterboxd_url: https://boxd.it/5fuwBN
 mst3k: false
 rifftrax: false
-category: movie_review
+category: movie-review
 ---

 <blockquote><i>— Igor likes sex!
 </i><i>— Yeah, we know.</i></blockquote>A guy with a robe labeled "Mad Doctor" warns the audience about shadows.
 A narrator reads the credits out loud while a guy in a gorilla costume tries to figure out different filmmaking equipment.
 These credits take up about 1/5 of the runtime.

 Teens spend the night in a haunted house for sorority initiation.

 The rumor is that Mad Doctor owns the house.
 Also, he turns teenagers into monster henchmen.

 The boys who brought them decide to get monster masks to scare the initiates.

 The girls all get in their nighties and put on some doo-wop.